How to Score 300+ In Sociology: The Best Optional for UPSC

 - Plenty of material and notes available both online and offline.

 Despite being a non-technical subject, even those from a science background will find it easy to comprehend.
-The syllabus is divided into two papers.
+The syllabus of the best optional for UPSC is divided into two papers.

-An examination of the past 5 years trends shows that ‘Sociological Thinkers’ and ‘Social Change’ from Paper I and ‘Caste System’ and ‘Challenges of Social Transformation’ are the topics with maximum weightage.
+UPSC examination trends of the past 5 years show that ‘Sociological Thinkers’ and ‘Social Change’ from Paper I and ‘Caste System’ and ‘Challenges of Social Transformation’ are the topics with maximum weightage.

 - Sociology by Anthony Giddens (for the topic ‘Sociology- The Discipline’).